 - Get the victim out of the cold.

 - Remove wet clothing and wrap them up in warm, dry clothes.
 Add additional layers such as a sleeping bag, blankets, or some form of plastic to hold in body heat.

 - If the victim is conscious and able to swallow, offer warm liquids to drink.
 Do not give alcoholic drinks.

 - Handle them gently.
 Excessive movements or rough handling can lead to cardiac arrest.

 - Apply warm, dry compresses to the neck, chest, and groin areas.
-DO NOT apply heat to the arms or legs, as this speeds cold blood back to the heart, lungs, and brain, causing the core temperature to drop even more.
-This can be fatal.
+Do not apply heat to the arms or legs, because this speeds cold blood back to the heart, lungs, and brain, causing the core temperature to drop even lower; this can be fatal.

 - If a person with severe hypothermia who is unconscious seems to not have a pulse or not be breathing, perform CPR.
 CPR should continue during rewarming.
 Sometimes, people experiencing hypothermia can be successfully resuscitated.